prokjack/price-match/README.md

 There are two required params:

 {1} - path to file (if same foler - just `prices.txt`, if other folder - full path `/home/Developer/findpair/prices.txt`)
+File should contain one item per line.
+Name should be divided from price by `,`
 {2} - price as integer

 And one optional: